by Margi Prideaux

 There is a centuries-old Japanese form of writing called the haibun: meditative narratives ending with a haiku that acts as a summary or extension of the ideas and moods in the prose.
 In Accidental Gardens, Rob Carney both honors this form and gives it an update for the 21st century.
 These 42 essays—arranged into sections titled “Environmental Studies,” “Wine Is Rain in Translation,” “Seven Seeds,” and “Raccoon Verses”—are all short and end, haibun-style, with poems or encapsulating images.
 These essays are impressed by the natural world, and unimpressed by politics.
 They are lessons on poetic craft, and poetic themselves.
 They are at home in the American West but aware of the whole earth, all its landscapes and animals and magic, but also its fragility since so many of its human inhabitants are reckless and absurd.
 Sometimes hilarious, sometimes reverent, Accidental Gardens is always smart, and vital, and concerned.

-—Nick Hunt, author of Where the Wild Winds Are and Editor at The Dark Mountain Project
+—Nick Hunt, Where the Wild Winds Are and Editor at The Dark Mountain Project

 ‘As long as I can remember, I have hated poetry.
 Then, Rob Carney presented his work at the AWP Writer’s Conference in Seattle Washington.
 I found myself breathless and amazed, dreading the end of each piece, fearing it was the last.
 To my immense relief, I discovered that Rob’s work climbs off the page and embeds itself inside of the reader with the same sublime clarity and intimacy that so effectively captured and held my attention that dark, cold night in the Pacific Northwest.’

 —March Twisdale, Prose, Poetry & Purpose and Focus On!